 We must trust that everything said to a doctor or a social worker will be held in the strictest confidence.
-If we don’t have this trust, we might not share important information about our health.
+Otherwise, we might not share important information about our health.
 Maintaining confidentiality in health and social care is crucial.
 Without it, caregivers can’t develop trusting and lasting relationships with their patients.

-Suppose you are employed in the health and social care sectors.
-In that case, you must know the importance of maintaining confidentiality and keeping people’s information confidential.
-To ensure you know your responsibilities, we’ve compiled this short article on confidentiality in health and social care.
+If you’re employed in the health and social care sectors, you must know the importance of maintaining confidentiality and keeping people’s information private.
+To ensure you know your responsibilities, we’ve compiled this short guide on confidentiality in health and social care.

 What is Confidentiality in Healthcare?